 Different Job Title is Not Different Work

-Experienced gender discrimination attorneys in New York, like the ones at Leeds Brown, know that assigning different job titles is the main way employers try to avoid the rules of the EPA.
+Experienced gender discrimination attorneys in New York, know that assigning different job titles is the main way employers try to avoid the rules of the EPA.
 By giving men and women different job descriptions and titles, it appears that they do not have to receive the same pay because they do not do the same work.
 However, the EPA requires that you conduct an analysis of the SUBSTANCE of the work performed, not the titles or job descriptions.
 The analysis must include a review of the effort, responsibility, and skill involved in the jobs.
 Consider the following example:

 A man has a job with the title of “Sales Team Manager, ” and he earns a yearly salary of $38,000.
 In his job description, it says he is responsible for a sales team.
 He has weekly team meetings, runs, and analyzes daily reports, reviews them with the company president, conducts performance reviews, hires, and fires team members, trains them, sets their goals, and assigns their sales territories.

 A woman has a job as a “Senior Sales Associate” for the same company.
 She works in the same building, but her office is on another floor.
 Her job description requires her to “supervise” sales staff which she does, performing nearly all of the same tasks as the manager above, including overseeing a team of sales people, running reports, holding meetings, training, hiring and firing.
 She earns an annual salary of $30,000.

 Despite their different job titles, it appears that the female employee is earning less money for work that is within the same establishment, under the same working conditions and substantially equal to that of her male colleague.
 Her employer may be in violation of the EPA.

 Factors Considered in an Equal Pay Act Claim